polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 +-- ...
 ```

 You will see some pre-written code which acts as a template for a new pallet.
-You can delete the
+You read over this
-contents of this file since we will start from scratch for full transparency.
-When writing your own
+file if you like, and then delete the contents since we will start from scratch for full
-pallets in the future, you will likely find the scaffolding in this template pallet useful.
+transparency.
+When writing your own pallets in the future, you will likely find the scaffolding in
+this template pallet useful.

 ## Build Your New Pallet